Shalhevet High School: Controversy

-On June 14th, 2017, Shalhevet caused a break between the more traditional wing of Modern Orthodox Judaism and its progressive faction by hiring Ramie Smith as a part of its Judaic Studies department.
+On June 14, 2017, Shalhevet caused a break between the more traditional wing of Modern Orthodox Judaism and its progressive faction by hiring Ramie Smith as a part of its Judaic Studies department.
 Smith had received semikhah (ordination) from Maharat, the first Orthodox Jewish institution to provide an ordination to women.
 She received semikhah in 2016.
-Head of School Ari Segal released a statement to respond to pushback, saying that "While we recognize this legitimate point of contention, at this juncture, our priority is focused squarely on the quality of our education.
+Head of School Ari Segal released a statement to respond to pushback, saying "While we recognize this legitimate point of contention, at this juncture, our priority is focused squarely on the quality of our education.
 Ramie is a superstar, plain and simple."
-Incoming head of YULA Girls school Joshua Spodek protested on the grounds that this hiring was a break from Orthodox tradition, and that YULA Girls should be a feeder school for women's yeshivot.
+Incoming head of YULA Girls school Joshua Spodek protested because this hiring was a break from Orthodox tradition, and that YULA Girls should be a feeder school for women's yeshivot.